VERITAS-Observatory/Eventdisplay_AnalysisScripts_VTS/README.md

 The `$EVNDISPSYS"/bin/calculateCrabRateFromMC` tool is used to calculate rates after pre-selection cuts (note: set `CALCULATERATEFILES="TRUE"` in `$EVNDISPSCRIPTS/helper_scripts/IRF.optimizeTMVAforGammaHadronSeparation_sub.sh`).

 1. Generate effective ares for *pre-selection cuts* using `PRESELECTEFFECTIVEAREAS`.
 2. Generate background anasum files for *pre-selection cuts*.
 Use `$EVNDISPSCRIPTS/IRF.anasumforTMVAOptimisation.sh` to submit the corresponding jobs (use the same runs for background rate calculation as used for BDT training).
+These files should be moved into e.g. `$VERITAS_IRFPRODUCTION_DIR/v491/AP/BDTtraining/BackgroundRates/V6/NTel2-Moderate` (adjust epoch and cut directory name).

 ### Effective area generation

 (to be added)

-## Notes

-In version v483 and earlier, these scripts were part of the Eventdisplay package and in the scripts/VTS directory (e.g., [v483 script](https://github.com/VERITAS-Observatory/EventDisplay_v4/tree/v483/scripts/VTS)).

 ## Support